SnugTop/Tor-Fingerprinting/README.md

 Compute statistics such as mean packet size and total bytes.
 Save these statistics to pcap_analysis.xlsx.

-In pcap_analysis.xlsx I recorded both the statics and all the traffic.
-There are two sheets "Packet Data" and "Statistics".
-"Packet Data" was mainly used to sanity check the data that was being used for the statistics.
-The "statistics" are the only data used in training the model.
+I commented out two lines of code that recored the packet data as well in the excel.
+It can be recorded in a sheet called "Packet Data" as sanity check to make sure the data is being recorded correctly.
+It slows down the process and is uneccessary so it is not needed.The "statistics" are the only data used in training the model.

 For statistics I chose Mean Packet Size, Median Packet Size, Standard Dev in Packet Size, Mean Time Interval, Median Time Interval, Std Deviation Time Interval, Total Packets, and Total Bytes.